jians10/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+Yes, for instance, how to set timer, and how to makesure the timer is accurate.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+Water Proof: since our device is set in bathroom, we have to makesure the device is water proof.
+Multiple Timer: Maybe we should add one more slot and timer for shaver, to remain Tom change shaver blade on time too.

 ## Part C. Prototype the device